AungKhantThaw47/CPE_Final_Project/academic_report.md

 #### 4.2.1 Overview

-The data acquisition stage is implemented as a Node.js web scraper that collects Burmese-language news articles from the Democratic Voice of Burma (DVB) online portal (burmese.dvb.no).
+The data acquisition layer is implemented as a Node.js web scraper that collects Burmese-language news articles from the Democratic Voice of Burma (DVB) online portal (burmese.dvb.no).
 The crawler is packaged as a Docker container and deployed as a Cloud Run Job, scheduled to execute automatically every day at midnight (Asia/Bangkok timezone) via Google Cloud Scheduler.
+For large historical backfills, a separate coordinator job performs link discovery and then launches the crawler once for the entire requested date range.

 #### 4.2.2 Implementation

 The crawler is implemented in `crawler_job/DVB_Burmese.crawler.js` using two primary libraries: **Axios** for HTTP requests and **Cheerio** for HTML parsing.
-The entry point parses a configurable date range from environment variables (`DATE_START`, `DATE_END`) or defaults to scraping the previous day's articles.
+The entry point parses a configurable date range from environment variables (`START_DATE` / `END_DATE`, with backward-compatible support for `CRAWL_START_DATE` / `CRAWL_END_DATE`) or from the corresponding command-line flags (`--start-date` and `--end-date`), and defaults to the previous day when no custom range is supplied.

-The scraping logic follows a recursive pagination strategy.
-The `scrapePage()` function fetches the DVB news listing page at `https://burmese.dvb.no/categories/news?page=N` and extracts article metadata — title, publication date, and URL — from each listing entry.
-Pagination continues recursively until articles older than the target start date are encountered, at which point scraping stops.
-For each article URL, the `fetchPostContents()` function performs a second HTTP request to download the full article body by extracting text from the `div.full_content p` selector.
+The scraping logic uses iterative pagination rather than recursion.
+For each listing page at `https://burmese.dvb.no/categories/news?page=N`, the crawler extracts article metadata — title, publication date, and URL — from link blocks matched by the live DVB selector `a.block.hover\:text-blue-600`.
+Pagination continues until an article older than the target start date is encountered, at which point the crawler stops.
+In coordinator-driven runs, the crawler first attempts to load precomputed link manifests from GCS and skips listing traversal when those manifests are available.
+For each selected article URL, the crawler then fetches the article body from the article page itself.

 ```javascript
 // Recursive page scraper — stops when posts fall outside date range